Singapore: Handling Financial Services Investigations

 Code at of the Introduction.

-These notices are issued by MAS pursuant to section 101 of the SFA and section 102 of the Payment Services Act 2019 (No. 2 of 2019) (PSA).
-Contravention is a criminal offence under section 101(3) of the SFA and section 102(5) of the PSA.
+These notices are issued by MAS pursuant to, inter alia, section 101 of the SFA, section 67 of the FAA and section 102 of the Payment Services Act 2019 (PSA).
+Contravention is a criminal offence under section 101(3) of the SFA, section 67(5) of the FAA and section 102(5) of the PSA.

 MAS Notice SFA04-N11, Reporting of Misconduct of Representatives by Holders of Capital Markets Service Licence and Exempt Financial Institutions; MAS Notice FAA-N14, Reporting of Misconduct of Representatives by Financial Advisers (Notice FAA-N14).